SHFILEOPSTRUCTW structure (shellapi.h)

 Note

-The shellapi.h header defines SHFILEOPSTRUCT as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
-Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
+The shellapi.h header defines SHFILEOPSTRUCT as an alias that automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
+Mixing usage of the encoding-neutral alias with code that is not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
 For more information, see Conventions for Function Prototypes.

 Requirements